Instrument: Universal Core Identity Model

 UCIM's core model is built around one structural distinction: not every part of identity carries the same weight.

-The Four Rings explain the order of identity from the Human Core outward.
-The Shame / Accountability Loop explains what happens when that order collapses and behavior is treated as proof of who someone is.
+The Four Rings lay out that order in full.
+The Shame / Accountability Loop explains what happens when the order collapses and behavior gets treated as proof of who someone is.

 Together, these topics show why UCIM is more than a naming system.
 It is a way to protect the deepest layer of identity while still allowing correction, accountability, and repair to happen in the layers where change is possible.